scaleoutsystems/power-consumption-tutorial/README.md

 [!IMPORTANT]  For the workshop, we will use PyTorch based compute-package.
 The workshop leader will provide the dataset and the client configuration file, client.yaml.

+*** For the workshop, we will use PyTorch based compute-package.
+The workshop leader will provide the dataset and the client configuration file, client.yaml. ***

 ### Using Docker (Linux and  MacOS)

 Here we assume that the FEDn network is up and running and you have obtained the connection file (client.yaml).
 In case you are participating in a Scaleout workshop, you will obtain the file from the workshop organizer.
 If you are working on the tutorial on your own, complete the instructions below before connecting the client.